Aerial Filming and Photography

 Microphones: I’ve a range of high specification microphones for sound recording, which gives adaptability to select the microphone, best matched for each task.
 Sennheiser (G2) radio microphone (handheld with performance capsule), Sennheiser (G2) belt pack transmitters, Sennheiser (G2) belt pack receivers, EV PL95 Dynamic Cardioid microphone, Sennheiser (ME80) rifle microphones, Sennheiser ECM tie microphones, Audio interface and mix – ‘Presonus 1810c Studio‘

-A lifelong interest in audio visual presentation, which was associated with a background in Outdoor Education and leading adventure activities, early years immersed across a pioneering era for adventure activities, capturing on film some of those adventures and giving slide illustrated talks to groups.
-This interest extended film screenings and then to organising a mountain film festival in 1979.
-A programme set over three days of adventure films and illustrated talks, during a period I was working as an outdoor activities instructor with Sunderland Outdoor Activities Association.
-That interest continuing in recent years having supported film festival events and creative artists alongside visuals for immersive spaces.
-I’m continuing to be enthusiastic to support community film screenings, film shorts and audio visual projects.
-With projects in mind, I’ve also a filming capability, able to edit together short film reels and connect with film projects where there is an adventure story to tell
+A lifelong interest in audio visual presentation, associated with a background in Outdoor Education, leading adventure activities, with early years immersed across adventure activities, capturing on film some of those adventures and giving slide illustrated talks to groups.
+This interest extended adventure film screenings and organising a mountain film festival in 1979, with a programme set over three days of adventure films and illustrated talks, whilst I was working as an outdoor activities instructor with Sunderland Outdoor Activities Association.
+That audio visual interest continuing, having supported film events and creative artists creating visuals for immersive spaces, or supporting community film screenings.
+With projects in mind, I’ve also a filming capability, able to film and edit short film reels or connect with film projects where there is a story to tell

-Audio: If detail in sound reproduction is desired for film screenings or the more bespoke occasion then this can be delivered through my own custom build Studio Monitors (4 x 200w), suitable for smaller to medium sized venue spaces supporting up to 200 people
+Audio: If detail in sound reproduction is a desired option for film screenings or the more bespoke occasion then this can be delivered through my own custom build Studio Monitors (4 x 200w), a true reference sound, suitable for smaller to medium sized venue spaces supporting up to 200 people

 I don’t dry hire kit but do have all the technical resources and connectives that might be needed as well as planning, preparation and running a project setup